Hi, I’m Mara

 - How to pack only carry-on bags for airline travel

 Like what you see?
 You might also enjoy The Family Traveler’s Handbook, which distills the stories and wisdom you’ll find on my site into an easy-to-read book.
-Or perhaps you’d prefer to subscribe to my posts via email.
+Or perhaps you’d prefer to subscribe to my bimonthly email where I share highlights from my website, special stories for my subscribers that I don’t publish here, and an Ideas, Inspiration, and Deals section.

 Or contact me using the form below: